Men’s Health Physiotherapy

-Men’s Health Physiotherapy

->

-> Having to go to the bathroom urgently without accidental loss of urine.
+Having to go to the bathroom urgently without accidental loss of urine.

-> Feeling of needing to go the toilet urgently and frequently.
+Feeling of needing to go to the toilet urgently and frequently.

-> Fecal or Bowel Incontinence/ Frequency
+Fecal or Bowel Incontinence/ Frequency

-> Difficulty to control bowel movements, causing feces leakage from the rectum, and it can be an occasional leakage of the stool to a loss of bowel control.
+Difficulty to control bowel movements, causing feces leakage from the rectum, and it can be an occasional leakage of the stool to a loss of bowel control.

-> Less frequent and hard to pass stool.
+Less frequent and hard to pass stool.